pmndrs/react-spring/API.md

         // Unmpount styles
         leave: PropTypes.object,
         // A collectiomn of unique keys that must match with the childrens order
+        // Can be omitted if children/render aren't an array
         keys: PropTypes.oneOfType([
             PropTypes.arrayOf(PropTypes.oneOfType([PropTypes.string, PropTypes.number])),
             PropTypes.oneOfType([PropTypes.string, PropTypes.number]),